KitLavis/pirate-pairs/README.md

 - The HTML was validated with the W3C validator, the result of which can be found [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Fkitlavis.github.io%2Fpirate-pairs%2F).
 - The CSS was validated with the W3C CSS validator, the result of which can be found [here](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fkitlavis.github.io%2Fpirate-pairs%2F&usermedium=all&vextwarning=&warning=1).
-- The JavaScript was validated using
+- The JavaScript was validated using t

 ### Manual Testing